RisalNasar/Technology-Risk-Management/security-testing-in-agile.md

 <p>There is no clear answer to this question.
 But certain best-put suggestions would be:
 <ul>
 	<li> Perform External Pen Test, atleast once a year.
-Regulations, such as the MAS TRMG (Technology Risk Management Guidelines), recommends this.</li>
+Regulations, such as the MAS TRMG (Technology Risk Management Guidelines), requires this.</li>
-	<li> The Security Tester, on a Subjective basis, should suggest an External Pen Test, following a change, if there were any <i>Significant-Impact-Changes</i> to the Application, especially on the below areas:</li>
+	<li> The Security Tester, on a Subjective basis, should suggest an External Pen Test, following a change, if there are any <i>Significant-Impact-Changes</i> to the Application, especially surrounding the below areas:</li>
 	<ul>
-		<li> Authentication and Password Management</li>
-		<li> Authorization and Access Management </li>
-		<li> Session Management</li>
+		<li> Access Control (Authentication, Password Management, Authorization, Session Management)</li>
 		<li> Sensitive Information Management</li>
 		<li> Input and Output Data Validations</li>
 	</ul>